 Caution: Never turn up the auto sound system's volume control more than needed to adjust the audio level, or more than two-thirds of its maximum volume.

-- 5. On the left and right sides of the amplifier, adjust LEVEL (MIN/MAX) until the sound is at the maximum level you want the amplifier to produce. - 6.
+- Adjust LEVEL (MIN/MAX) until the sound is at the maximum level you want the amplifier to produce. - 6.
 Adjust the auto sound system's volume control to a comfortable listening level.